 With Adobe Audition CC you can create, mix and edit audio content and craft a super polished track.
 If you already use Adobe products, this could be a pretty natural fit for you and will set you back $19.99USD a month for the annual plan.
 If Adobe isn’t your thing and you’re an Apple user, check out Logic Pro X.

 If you want to just get the software license without monthly subscriptions, Reaper could be the answer.
 You can get a discount licence for $60USD, which is great for personal use or for small businesses that make less than $20,000USD gross revenue per year, or you can get a full commercial license for $225USD.

-Or, if you’re on a tight budget but still want the full recording experience with quality software, check out Audacity.
-It’s free, open source and works well with Windows, Mac and Linux.
+Or, if you’re on a tight budget but still want the full recording experience with quality software, check out Audacity’s free voiceover recording software.
+It’s open source and works well with Windows, Mac and Linux.

 Once you’ve chosen your recording software, it’s a good idea to add a couple more small-scale tools to your set.
 A decent pair of headphones will help you catch any background noise issues during playback.
 A pop filter or absorber will help you catch popping sounds in ‘p’ words and help you sound like a pro, but avoid phrases like “Peter Piper picked a peck of pickled peppers” just to be on the safe side.

 Background noise can be really distracting and make even the best videos hard to listen to.
 If you can, find a quiet room, close the door and make sure there isn’t a lot of ambient noise.
 A good microphone can pick up air conditioning, distant traffic and even planes flying overhead.